Many Options to Reduce the Appearance of Scarring

 Fractional Resurfacing: You will experience a mild sunburnt sensation for a few hours after treatment and the skin may be red for 1 or 2 days.
 This is a normal sign that the skin is healing at a deep level.
 Some swelling is likely but minimal, and resolves in 2 to 3 days.
 As the healing process occurs, your skin may have a bronzed appearance that lasts from 3 to 10 days, depending on the treatment level.
 Your skin will naturally exfoliate and may flake as if you had mild sunburn.

-How long does treatment take?
+How long does treatment take and how many treatments are necessary?

 For IPL: the number varies from person to person, but typically 6 treatments.